TOPPS LITTLE LEAGUE BASEBALL CARDS

 In the 1970s, Topps expanded their Little League offerings greatly.
 In addition to continuing their traditional World Series focused sets, Topps started producing extensive regional and all-star selections of Little League players from across the United States.
 These new sets provided a chance for collectors to find players literally from their own backyard neighborhoods and towns.
 Some of the most popular expanded releases included the Topps Little League Regional Series, Topps Little League U.S. Series and Topps Little League All-Star teams.

-Read also: TIER ONE BASEBALL CARDS
+Read also: BASEBALL CARDS HOT RIGHT NOW

 Sets from this era on regularly featured over 200 cards and provided some of the most in-depth coverage of Little League baseball ever produced.
 Topps recognition of these young amateur players helped further promote and grow interest in the sport nationwide.
 Little League programs were expanding rapidly during the 1970s which paralleled nicely with Topps recognition of players through distribution of their colorful cardboard issues.